Sissinghurst Castle Walk

 The castle can be easily reached on foot from the nearby town of Cranbrook on the Cranbrook Walk.
 The town is well worth exploring with its medieval buildings, a church known as the 'Cathedral of the Weald' and a very photogenic working windmill to see.
 It's about a 3 mile walk from the town to the castle, passing through some attractive woodland and farmland on the way.

 Another must see in the vicinity is Scotney Castle.
 It's another National Trust run property in a similar vein to Sissinghurst.
 The ruined castle is surrounded by some lovely grounds and gardens.
+Near here you can also pick up the historic Lamberhurst Walk which visits the noteworthy Bayham Old Abbey.
+The site is run by English Heritage and includes substantial ruins dating back to the 13th century.

 Just to the south of the castle there's the expansive Hemsted Forest.
 There's miles of good footpaths and bridleways suitable for cycling here.